-Availability of Funds/Securities Added to Discretionary

-Accounts for Trading - When you add funds or securities to your discretionary accounts at Stifel, those funds and/or securities are generally available for trading no earlier than the next business day.
+Availability of Funds/Securities Added to Discretionary Accounts for Trading - When you add funds or securities to your discretionary accounts at Stifel, those funds and/or securities are generally available for trading no earlier than the next business day.

-Processing Partial Liquidation/Withdrawal Requests in Firm

-Discretion and Adviser Portfolios - To the extent possible, Stifel will process liquidation requests promptly after its trading and/or processing staff receive those instructions from your Financial Advisor.
-If an Adviser has trading discretion over your account, Stifel will then relay those instructions to the Adviser for implementation.
-You should note that, in periods of unusually high volumes (which may occur, for example, during highly volatile market conditions), it can take more than one business day to implement these requests.
+Processing Partial Liquidation/Withdrawal Requests in Discretionary Accounts - To the extent possible, where your Financial Advisor has trading discretion over your account, the Financial Advisor will process liquidation requests promptly.
+To the extent other Stifel internal teams and/or an Adviser directs the investments in your account, liquidation instructions are processed after our trading and/or processing staff receive those instructions from your Financial Advisor.
+If your account is traded by an Adviser, we will then relay those instructions to the Adviser for implementation.
+You should note that, in periods of unusually high volumes (which may occur, for example, during highly volatile market conditions), we can take more than one business day to implement these requests.
+Additionally, if you are invested in a Portfolio that is traded by an Adviser, you should also note that even after we relay a request to an Adviser, the Adviser may take some time (such as multiple days) to implement the request.
+You should refer to each Manager's Form ADV 2A for applicable disclosures.
 In each case, please note that frequent withdrawals from your account will affect your account's performance.
-Stifel has reserved the right to terminate any account that falls below the minimum account value for the applicable Program due to partial liquidations/withdrawal requests.
+We reserve the right to terminate any account that falls below the minimum account value for the applicable Program due to partial liquidations/withdrawal requests.

-You should refer to the section "Terminations; Refund of Fees Upon Terminations" below for a discussion of the processing guidelines relating to account terminations from the Advisory Programs.
+You should refer to the section "Terminations; Refund of Fees Upon Terminations" below for a discussion of the processing guidelines relating to account terminations from our Advisory Programs.

-Other Maintenance Requests - You may also experience delays in connection with other ongoing account maintenance requests.
+Other Maintenance Requests - You may also experience delays in connection with other on-going account maintenance requests.
 During times of unusually high volumes of requests from Clients, it can take multiple business days to process and implement ongoing maintenance requests.